Brielle Biermann’s Tight Red Top Sends Temperatures Soaring

 Brielle Biermann is looking good and feeling good in her most recent photo update.
-As fans who follow the Don’t Be Tardy star on social media know, Biermann regularly shares both photos and videos for her fans while clad in some insanely sexy outfits that include bikinis, workout outfits, and going out outfit as well.
-For her most recent Instagram share, the beauty dropped jaws in West Hollywood.
+As fans who follow the Don’t Be Tardy star on social media know, Biermann regularly shares both photos and videos for her fans while clad in some insanely sexy outfits that include bikinis, workout outfits, and going-out outfits as well.
+For her most recent Instagram share, the beauty dropped jaws in West Hollywood — however, said share has since been deleted.

 Biermann looked picture-perfect, wearing her long, blond locks down and curled in addition to a gorgeous application of makeup that included eyeliner, mascara, blush, and highlighter.
 Next to her stood her pal who also looked dressed to impress in a pair of ripped jeans and a black crop top.
 In the second photo in the series, the beauty posed next to a male pal while clad in the same sexy outfit.